-- Evaluate any areas of circumferential burns in limbs and regularly reassess perfusion
+- Evaluate any areas of circumferential burns in limbs and constantly reassess perfusion

-- Any deterioration in the circulation to a limb could indicate ischemia or a compartment syndrome.
-This warrants immediate discussion with a burns center and may require urgent intervention such as escharotomy or fasciotomy9,10.
+- Any deterioration in the circulation to a limb could indicate ischaemia or a compartment syndrome.
+This warrants immediate discussion with a burns centre and may require urgent intervention such as escharotomy or fasciotomy9,10.

 - IV access is paramount.
-If it is not possible to get IV or IO access thought unburnt skin, access is mandated through burnt tissue.
+If it is not possible to get IV or IO access through unburnt skin, access is mandated through burnt tissue.

 - Creatine kinase is a useful test to perform to assess muscle breakdown9.